Maternity Leave Texas 2022 – Law & Policy Explained

 - You must work at the worksite with 50 employees within a 75 miles radius.

-How to apply for paid maternity leave?
+How to apply for Paid Maternity Leave Texas?